 In recent years AI has become intertwined in our everyday lives.
 From globally available, real-time maps to newer applications like self-driving cars, it seems AI is everywhere.
+A beginner’s guide to AI Style Transfer.
 AI is even one of humanity’s main trump card to solve enormous challenges like climate change, cancer research, agriculture, etc. However in creative fields like cinema, music or art AI has played only a supportive role, such as recognizing and sorting images.
 While this is very useful, it is not central to the creative process itself.
 A recently invented technique called “Style Transfer” seeks to change that.

 Figure 1: Photograph stylized as digital art (courtesy NVidia research)